VladRudchik/Boxing_punches_classification/README.md

 Folders:
 - data, The collected dataset is divided into 3 folders, test and training data for the punches classification model, and training fight records for the punches detection model.
 - model, Models for classification and detection have already been trained.
-There are several punches classification models,CatBoost worked best on my test data.
+There are several punches classification models, CatBoost worked best on my test data.

 ## About the dataset
 ### Data collection